Seoul Forest

 One of the many pathways through Seoul Forest

-Seoul Forest is a large park and nature area with walking paths and unique artwork that is located on the banks of the Han River on Ttukseom (Ttuk Island).
+Seoul Forest is a large park and nature area with walking paths and unique artwork that is located on the banks of the Hangang River on Ttukseom (Ttuk Island).
 In the past, this area has been used for many purposes from a royal hunting ground to more recently as a water treatment facility.
 The park also features a golf course and racetrack.

 On June 18, 2005, after undergoing many changes and renovations, Seoul Forest opened as a new and improved park.
 The story is somewhat similar to the revival of the Cheonggyecheon Stream.